HufsaHaq/tellmewhen/README.md

 We will also be making use of TailwindCSS which allows for inline CSS styling, where the documentation and examples can be found [on their website here](https://tailwindcss.com/docs/installation) (This has already been installed and configured)

 ## Prerequisites/Things to install
-To be able to work on this project, NodeJS will need to be installed.<br>
+To be able to work on this project, NodeJS (v20.12 LTS) will need to be installed.<br>
 This can be found at their website [here.](https://nodejs.org/en)

 ## How to Start